Creating a PULL API

 • t = the table identifier (similarly shown by the options screen)

-• describe_table = true
+• describe_report = true

 and the ‘Authorization’ header set to the API key (if the table requires one).

-This also makes testing with Postman easier, since Postman can import a Swagger API description – so you don’t have to write a single line of code to test out an API.
+This also makes testing with Postman easier, since Postman can import a OpenAPI API description.
+You don’t have to write a single line of code to test out an API.